Chapter 1: Odor and the Science of Olfaction

 Couple with the proverbial “smell test,” physical inspection of a home is a common practice when it comes to working to identify the source of an offensive odor.
 The most common type of physical inspection is that associated with carpeting, specifically whether the source of an odor is found underneath the carpet.
 A prime example is pet urine that has saturated beneath carpeting.

-It is possible to take care in disengaging carpet from the tack-strip.
+It is possible to take care of disengaging carpet from the tack-strip.
 This permits you the ability to examine what is going on beneath the surface and may allow you to identify the source of an odor via olfactory and visual examination.
 You do need to keep in mind that some sources of odors present nothing that can be visually identified.

-Because of the potential limitations associated with using your nose and physical inspection to detect and identify the source of odors, equipment and technology exists to aid in this regard.
+Because of the potential limitations associated with using your nose and physical inspection to detect and identify the source of odors, equipment and technology exist to aid in this regard.
 There are a couple of technologies that are most frequently used as part of the effort to address the source of odors.

 As has been discussed earlier in this book, odors rely on at least some moisture in order for associated molecules to become airborne and breathed in by you and others.
 This is the case with everything from pet odors to those associated with death and decay.